jam1015/evil-god-toggle/README.md

 **Return Value:** `nil`

-**Description:** Saves the current `last-command`, adds transient hooks, disables God mode while entering the `god-off` state, and then optionally restores any active visual region according to `evil-god-toggle-persist-visual`.
+**Description:** Saves the current `last-command`, adds transient hooks, disables God while entering the `god-off` state, and then optionally restores any active visual region according to `evil-god-toggle-persist-visual`.

-**Intended Purpose:** Provide a clean "God-off" state (akin to Emacs state) that can be toggled back into God mode.
+**Intended Purpose:** Provide a clean "God-off" state (akin to Emacs state) that can be toggled back into God.

 ### `evil-god-toggle-stop-execute-in-god-state`